 Affiliate marketing is one of the ways bloggers monetise and make a passive income through their websites.

-I always have my links set to open in a new tab so that my site page stays open and the visitor doesn’t go elsewhere when they click on the links and visit other pages.
+I always select the option to have my links set to open in a new tab.
+This is so that the page stays open and the visitor doesn’t go elsewhere when they click on the links and visit other pages.

-Here is my list of recommended affiliate programs to join which also has other products and services that I recommend.
+Here is my list of recommended affiliate programs to join.
+It also contains other products and services that I recommend.

 Affiliate links often are very long and ugly.
-There is a plugin called Pretty Links that does what the name says and makes your links look pretty.
+Fortunately, there is a plugin called Pretty Links that does what the name says and makes your links look pretty.
 I’ve written a post about this plugin and you can read all about how it works here.

-You can also monetise your website by using a contextual ad network like media.net and place ads around your website.
+Another way to monetise your website is by using a contextual ad network like media.net and place ads around your website.

-It’s definitely worth applying for, they also have an affiliate scheme (known as an Ambassador Program) that you can apply for with great benefits:
+It’s definitely worth applying for because they also have an affiliate scheme (known as an Ambassador Program) you can apply for with great benefits.

-If you have a Publisher to sign-up with Media. net using your unique referral code you will earn 10% of their earnings and keep earning for a whole year from the day your referral joins Media. net.
+If someone decides to sign-up with Media. net using your unique referral code, you will earn 10% of their earnings and keep earning for a whole year from the day your referral joins.

 Also, your referred publisher receives a BONUS of 10% on their earnings for 3 months.
-Apply to Media.net here.
+Apply to Media.net here to receive these benefits.